 Our experience with bed bug removal in Toronto has shown that diatomaceous earth is not particularly effective and its use makes it difficult to detect future bed bug activity.
 Heat is a great way to get rid of bed bugs on things that can be laundered, such as throw blankets and bedding, but using heat alone is rarely effective enough to completely remove bed bugs from your home, no matter the size or state of infestation.
 Our bed bug treatments, which combine all of the most effective extermination methods, are far better at eliminating bed bug populations, and they’re considerably more economical for you.

 If you’re concerned you may have a bed bug infestation in your home, contact Merkem Pest Solutions.
-We’ll perform a free inspection of your residence when it’s convenient for you.
+We’ll perform an inspection of your residence when it’s convenient for you.
 Even if we do see evidence of bed bugs, there’s no reason to panic, because we already have the proven solution to your problem.
-Give us a call to schedule your free bed bug inspection today.
+Give us a call to schedule your bed bug inspection today.

 Frequently Asked Questions:

 Adult bed bugs present a reddish brown hue (with the red becoming more prevalent after feeding).
 They are flat, ovular and wingless, with microscopic hairs that give them a banded appearance.
 Adult bugs tend to be between 4 to 5mm and have often been compared and mistaken with flax seeds and other dark grains.
 In their nymphal stages bed bugs appear translucent and lighter in colour with the development of darker hues becoming more apparent as they molt and develop into their later stages.